aklump/drupal_loft_faq/README.txt

 /* $Id$ */

-SUMMARY: This module provides an FAQ content type and an attachment to append to a designated node.
-The attachment contains an index of FAQ categories and a listing of those nodes in teaser view.
+SUMMARY: This module provides an FAQ content type (via Features), an FAQ view, and the means to embed that view on a node.

 REQUIREMENTS:
+* It would be a good idea to install sort_views module (itls)

 INSTALLATION:
 * Download and unzip this module into your modules directory.